Mari-bekker/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

+The current capabilities of the app is to post tweets from on-the-fly created mock users and display it.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+This repository includes starter code that sets up the server, for the purpose of practicing their HTML, CSS, JS, jQuery and AJAX front-end skills.

 ## Getting Started